 We’ve listed the main design features in our “original Eames chair” section above, and referencing the list there, should really help you decide which Eames replicas are worth going for – and which to give a miss.

 I’ll give you an example: The original Eames consists of three separate shells.
-Each shell is consists of 7 sheets of layered plywood veneers.
+Each shell consists of 7 sheets of layered plywood veneers.

-The individual sheets are stacked on top of each other, (sandwich-like) in alternating glue coated and none glue coated (dry) sheets.
+The individual sheets are stacked on top of each other, (sandwich-like) in alternating glue-coated and none glue coated (dry) sheets.

 The layers are then heated to just the right temperature.
 And precisely the right amount of pressure is applied to bend and mold the wood into the classic organic forms that the chair is famous for.